ZheFrenchKitchen/ChimericSequenceMaker/README.md

-ChimericGenomeMaker
+ChimericSequenceMaker
 =============

 A utility to convert a genome to a "chimeric" one (add/remove sequences at given positions).

-ChimericGenomeMaker has been developped in C++ by ZheFrench.
+ChimericSequenceMaker has been developped in C++ by ZheFrench.

-[ChimericGenomeMaker](https://github.com/ZheFrenchKitchen/#ChimericGenomeMaker) is a great tool but it's still in devloppment
+[ChimericSequenceMaker](https://github.com/ZheFrenchKitchen/#ChimericSequenceMaker) is a great tool but it's still in devloppment

 ## Features